NEW YORK (AP) - Shoppers spent less over the Thanksgiving weekend and that is weighing on stocks.

-The stock market has surged in 2013, pushing the Dow and the S&P 500 index to record levels.
-Stocks have risen as the economy has kept up a slow but steady recovery and corporations have kept earnings growing.
-Demand for stocks has also been bolstered by Federal Reserve policies, which have held down interest rates, making bonds less attractive investments than stocks.
+The S&P 500 has surged 27 percent this year as the economy maintains a slow but steady recovery and companies continue to grow earnings.
+Demand for stocks also has been bolstered by Federal Reserve policies that have held down interest rates, making bonds less attractive investments than stocks.

 Dow Chemical rose $1.08 cents, or 3 percent, to $40.14.
 The company said it plans to either sell or spin off about 40 manufacturing plants as it moves away from making cyclical commodities, products whose demand is closely tied to the ebbs and flows of the economy.